mukmalone/ros_turtle_bartender/README.md

 - this is the main node for the turtlesim robot.

 ### /turtle_dance_party ###
-- This node setups all the Party turtles and moves them around the party using the /random_goal_server.
+- This node sets up all the Party turtles and moves them around the party using the /random_goal_server.
 It broadcasts to the TF the position of each turtle by name.

 ### /drink_location_broadcaster ###
 - This node broadcasts the position of the drink stands.